w3c/publ-a11y/extended-descriptions/explainer-extended-descriptions.md

 - ARIA exposes semantics to assistive technologies.
 - Reading systems can implement strong affordances and a consistent user experience (for example, panels or a navigate-and-return flow).
+- Tools can extract together images and extended description.

 ## Alternatives considered